CBM of America Informational Patch Panel

 ports (2-16) are not shown but have the identical layout to port 1.

-IPP Port 1 ).
+wires to IPP Port 1 ).
 Set the Sync / Async switch for desired operation.
-Connect the associated
+Connect

 Test Port Operation

-conjunction with the resident Datakit SAM diagnostics.
-To utilize this feature, cable
+in conjunction with the resident Datakit SAM diagnostics.
+To utilize this feature,

-the DT4000 port under test to the Test Port of the IPP via the included straight through
+cable the DT4000 port under test to the Test Port of the IPP via the included straight

-period of 1 year from date of purchase.
-For Technical Support or information concerning
+for a period of 1 year from date of purchase.
+For Technical Support or information

 concerning this or any other CBM product, please call 800-881-8202.